nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
+**A**: The following are the steps to transfer your data to another computer.
+1. Install Socius on the other computer.
+2. Export your existing Socius contact list to a JSON file.
+3. Copy this JSON file from your computer.
-**A**: Install Socius in the other computer.
-Export your Socius contacts list to a JSON file and copy this JSON file to the same folder in the other computer.
-Import your contacts list from the JSON file to Socius in the other computer.
+4. Paste this JSON file to the `./data` directory from the directory where `Socius.jar` is located.
+5. Import your contact list from this JSON file to Socius in the other computer.

 **Q**: Can I edit the data file directly?<br>
 **A**: Socius data are saved as a JSON file (i.e. `SOCIUS_JAR_FILE_LOCATION/data/addressbook.json`).